 It is the used vehicle dealer’s responsibility to restore the amount that was paid out by the Title Defect Recision Fund or risk license infractions and a bond claim.

-Generally, the claim only reaches the surety company (Jet) once the Attorney General and Bureau of Motor Vehicles has given you multiple opportunities to rectify the situation and you are unable or unwilling to replenish the Title Defect Recision Fund.
+Generally, the claim only reaches the surety company (Jet) once the Attorney General and Bureau of Motor Vehicles have given you multiple opportunities to rectify the situation and you are unable or unwilling to replenish the Title Defect Recision Fund.
 Any paperwork and details you can provide to Jet will be helpful in Jet’s investigation process, such as title documents and bill of sale for the vehicle in question.
 Our goal is to weed out false claims and government malfeasance.

 Remanufactured vehicle dealers in Ohio must hold a $100,000 license bond, separate from the Used Auto Dealer Bond.